lmhale99/iprPy/doc/source/calculation/point_defect_diffusion/theory.rst

 :math:`\left< \Delta r_{ptd}^2 \right>` is then estimated using the mean square displacement of the atoms :math:`\left< \Delta r_{i}^2 \right>`.
-Under the assumption that all diffusion is associated with the single point defect, the defect's mean square displacement can be taken as the summed square displacement of the atoms
+Under the assumption that all diffusion is associated with the single point defect, the defect’s mean square displacement can be taken as the summed square displacement of the atoms

 .. math::  \left< \Delta r_{ptd}^2 \right> \approx \sum_i^N \Delta r_{i}^2 = N \left< \Delta r_{i}^2 \right>,